PolyhedralDev/Terra/.github/ISSUE_TEMPLATE/BUG_REPORT.md

     - Make sure that there are no already existing issues open with your problem.
 If you open a duplicate, it will be closed as such.
     - Make sure that it is actually Terra causing the issue, and not another mod/plugin.
       You can do this by testing to see if you can recreate the issue without Terra installed.
-    - Make sure that this is not an issue with a specific Terra *pack*, and instead applies to all of Terra.
+    - Make sure that this is not an issue with a specific Terra *pack* or Terra *addon*, and instead applies to all of Terra.
     - Make sure that you attach a copy of the latest.log file.
       Putting *just* the exception IS NOT ENOUGH.
 We need to be able to check that there wasn't anything else before that caused it.
     - Make sure that you have filled out all the required information and given descriptions of everything.